Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Yes.

-Nothing against Nebraska, it's just things are cheaper there.
+It's just things are cheaper there.

-You tell me if I don't know the drive by media.
+You tell me if I don't know the drive-by media.

 A lot of people were surprised that it was sort of a non-announcement announcement.

-What was Hegel thinking?
+What was Hagel thinking?

 It was a Seinfeld press conference about nothing.

-But the problem is the press conference is already over.
+We're still waiting for that big announcement, but the problem is the press conference is already over.

 After considerable fanfare that brought some reporters from Washington all the way out to Omaha.